-In Dr. Nate Regier’s books, Beyond Drama, Seeing People Through and Conflict without Casualties, you’ll find practical lessons, eye-opening insights and tangible strategies for better communication and greater compassion.
+In Dr. Nate Regier’s books, Beyond Drama, Seeing People Through and Conflict without Casualties, you’ll find practical lessons, eye-opening insights and tangible strategies for bettering your communication skills and practicing greater compassion.

 In Seeing People Through, Dr. Nate Regier walks through the Process Communication Model® and how it can be used to tap into leadership potential by embracing personality differences and fostering true connection in the workplace and beyond.

 Through the principles of Compassionate Accountability, Dr. Nate Regier outlines how conflict can be reframed to create opportunities for growth.
 Based on lessons from Leading Out of Drama®, Conflict Without Casualties has the power to transform both professional and personal relationships.

 A hit with critics and fans alike, Beyond Drama explores Next Element’s origins and core principles.
 The book is a treasure trove of insightful perspectives and tools that will equip you to turn the negative pull of drama and turn it into positive energy.